Advise Me

 Electrolyte Drinks, Supplements and Powders: Do You Really Need Them?

-If you’re exercising for a long time, sweating a lot or sick, you probably think you need to replace your electrolytes.
-But what are electrolytes exactly?
-Where do they come from and why do you need them?
-And what’s the best way to get them?
+If you’re exercising for a long time, sweating a lot or sick, you've probably heard you need to replace your electrolytes.
+But what are electrolytes exactly and why do you really need them?

 What are electrolytes?

-Electrolytes are minerals that help keep you healthy.
+Electrolytes are minerals that help keep you healthy and support important body functions like hydration, muscle contractions and nerve signaling.
 “They are vital to many key functions in the body, including regulating muscle contractions, maintaining heart rate and rhythm, managing blood pressure, maintaining the balance between fluids inside and outside your cells, maintaining hydration and controlling nervous system function,” said Margaret O'Brien, a registered dietitian with Banner – University Medicine.

 Some key electrolytes your body needs are sodium, potassium, calcium, magnesium and chloride.
 They work together to support your health.